0xfe/hype/README.md

 # hype

-hype is a programmable L4/7 load balancer
+`hype` is a programmable L4/7 load balancer built into a composable web framework.
+It lets you build sophisticated reverse proxies, ingresses, or web application firewalls that can be dynamically programmed with a third-party controller.

+Although `hype` is somewhat usable, it is still a heavy work in progress.

+MIT Licensed.
+Copyright 2023 Mohit Muthanna Cheppudira.

 ## Hello World!

-See [hello.rs](https://github.com/0xfe/hype/blob/main/src/bin/hello.rs) for an example.
+See [hello.rs](https://github.com/0xfe/hype/blob/main/src/bin/hello.rs) for a working example.
+Run with `cargo run --bin hello`.

 ```rust
 async fn hello1(_: Request, _: ()) -> Result<impl Into<String>, handler::Error> {